TIGRLab/SCanD_project_PNC/README.md

 5. Run fmriprep
 6. Run ciftify
 7. Run ciftify_clean and parcellate
 8. Run the scripts to extract sharable data into the sharable folder
+9. A script for NODDI is included in the code but this will not run on the PNC dataset because it was collected using a single shell.

 ## Organize your data into BIDS